FDSN/source-identifiers/channel-codes.rst

    **Source**: Identifies an instrument or other general data source.
 Cannot be empty.

-   **Position**: Identifies the orientation or otherwise relative position.
-   The position codes are specific to sources.
+   **Subsource**: Identifies a sub-category within the source, often the orientation, relative positon, or sensor type.
+The meaning of subsource codes are specific to the containing source.
 May be empty.

-A *channel* is the combination of these three codes separated by "_" (ASCII 95) in the following pattern: ``band_source_position``, which forms the end of a source identifier.
+A *channel* is the combination of these three codes separated by "_" (ASCII 95) in the following pattern: ``band_source_subsource``, which forms the end of a source identifier.

-For usage of Band codes **A** and **O**, the source and position codes may be defined by the generator.
-In these cases, the source and position codes should not exceed three characters each in length.
-In all other cases, source and position codes defined in this specification must be used.
+For usage of Band codes **A** and **O**, the source and subsource codes may be defined by the generator.
+In these cases, the source and subsource codes should not exceed three characters each in length.
+In all other cases, source and subsource codes defined in this specification must be used.

 Two sequences are reserved for special channels: **L_O_G** for the console